 More than four million South Sudanese people have been forced from their homes and have fled for their lives; either to other parts of the country or across the border.

-Uganda has an open border policy for refugees, and on average 650 people cross the border from South Sudan every day.
-Uganda now hosts more than one million refugees, 61% are children.
+Uganda has an open border policy for refugees, and on average more than 100 people cross the border from South Sudan every day.
+Uganda now hosts more than 800,000 refugees - 65% are children.
 They have travelled long distances, many without their parents or families.
 The things they’ve seen and experienced are hard to imagine and even harder to forget.

-Funds raised from the 2019 40 Hour Famine will continue to support the children of South Sudan seeking refuge in Uganda.
+Funds raised from the 2018 and 2019 40 Hour Famine are supporting the children of South Sudan seeking refuge in Uganda.